A Comprehensive Evaluation of Large Language Models on Mental Illnesses: Results Discussion

 \subsection{Binary Disorder Classification (Task 1)}

-In the \gls{ZS} binary disorder detection task, we evaluated the performance of various \gls{LLM}s in identifying the presence or absence of depression, suicide risk, and stress in social media posts.
-We began by assessing their performance using the BIN-1 prompt template, followed by an analysis of the impact of modifications introduced in prompts BIN-2, BIN-3, and BIN-4.
+{The results for the \gls{ZS} binary disorder detection task are presented below.
+We first examine the performance of models using the BIN-1 prompt, followed by an analysis of how modifications in prompts BIN-2, BIN-3, and BIN-4 affected model performance.}